 The DSL/DDSL will undergo the appropriate Safeguarding Training to provide them with the knowledge and skills to carry out their role.
-This training should be updated at least every 2 years, in line with the Staffordshire Safeguarding Childrens Board requirements.
+This training should be updated

 In addition to the formal training, their knowledge and skills are refreshed at regular intervals, at least annually, through the termly SCC DSL Briefings, meeting other DSL's, emails and reading statutory guidance.
 The training provides DSL/DDSL's with a good understanding of their own role, the processes, procedures, and responsibilities of other agencies, particularly children's social care.